New Grad RN Residency Program

 - An easy-to-use web portal and supportive self-care/debriefing groups

-- BLS-Health Care Provider (HCP) certification issued by American Heart Association required by the Program by September 1st, 2017.
+- BLS-Health Care Provider (HCP) certification issued by American Heart Association required by February 15, 2019

 - Graduates from online nursing programs are not accepted.

-- Two (2) signed letters of recommendation on school letterhead by the School of Nursing Clinical Faculty.
+- Two (2) signed reference letters from the School of Nursing Clinical Faculty and/or Preceptor on a school and/or hospital letterhead.

 - Most recent unofficial transcripts.